SNStatComp/awesome-official-statistics-software/README.md

 Awesome contributions are welcome, here are ways to do it:

-- The GitHub way: send us a [pull request](https://help.github.com/articles/creating-a-pull-request/) on data/software.yml.
+- The GitHub way: send us a [pull request](https://help.github.com/articles/creating-a-pull-request/) to add directly to this list.
 - Add an item to the
   [issue tracker](https://github.com/SNStatComp/awesome-official-statistics-software/issues)
 issue tracker. (you need a GH account)